Reggaeton: Lyrics and themes

 Reggaeton lyrical structure resembles that of hip hop.
-Although most reggaeton artists recite their lyrics rapping (or resembling rapping) rather than singing, many alternate rapping and singing.
+Although most reggaeton artists recite their lyrics rapping rather than singing, many alternate rapping and singing.
 Reggaeton uses traditional verse-chorus-bridge hip hop structure.
 Like hip hop, reggaeton songs have a hook which is repeated throughout the song.
 Latino ethnic identity is a common musical, lyrical and visual theme.

 Unlike hip-hop CDs, reggaeton discs generally do not have parental advisories.
 An exception is Daddy Yankee's Barrio Fino en Directo (Barrio Fino Live), whose live material (and with Snoop Dogg in "Gangsta Zone") were labeled explicit.
 Snoop Dogg and Daddy Yankee filmed the video for "Gangsta Zone" in Torres Sabana housing projects in Carolina, Puerto Rico on January 27, 2006.
 Shot in grayscale, Daddy Yankee said the video depicts "the real way we live on the island".

 Artists such as Alexis & Fido circumvent radio and television censorship by sexual innuendo and lyrics with double meanings.
 Some songs have raised concerns about their depiction of women.
 Although reggaeton began as a mostly-male genre, the number of women artists has been a slowly increasing and include the "Queen of Reggaeton", Ivy Queen, Mey Vidal, K-Narias, Adassa, La Sista and Glory.